Generalised continuation by means of right limits: Continuation by renascent right limits

+As a consequence of Theorem \ref{thmBrSi}, the situation for rrl-continuable functions is simpler than for arbitrary functions:

-Here is the motivation behind these definitions: \begin{prop} Let $g$ be an \rrlce function.
-Then \begin{enumerate}[(i)] \item either there is an arc of the unit circle through which $g$ admits analytic continuation; then $g$ is uniquely \rrlce and all the analytic continuations of~$g$ through arcs of the unit circle match and coincide with the \rrlc of~$g$, \item or the unit circle is a strong natural boundary for~$g$.
+\begin{prop} Let $g$ be an \rrlce function.
+Then \begin{enumerate}[(i)] \item either there is an arc of the unit circle through which $g$ admits analytic continuation; then $g$ is uniquely \rrlce and all the analytic continuations of~$g$ through arcs of the unit circle match and coincide with the \rrlc of~$g$; \item or the unit circle is a strong natural boundary for~$g$.

 If $g$ is polygenous, then the unit circle is a strong natural boundary for~$g$. \end{enumerate} \end{prop}